giovanebribeiro/dotfiles/README.md

 # dotfiles
 My dotfiles and scripts to make my life easier.
-Works on MacOSX and Linux (Debian and variants).
+Works on MacOSX and Linux.
 Strongly inspired on [this](https://github.com/davidsonfellipe/dotfiles) project (Thanks Davidson!! :D)

 ## How can I use it?